 - Media coverage.

 Many people don’t realize how far in advance print publications work.
 Often, editorial deadlines are several months ahead of the publish date, which means magazine editors are working on their holiday issues in July.
 Remember that PR efforts take time to publish.
 Even online outlets may wait to publish a story for a couple of months after an interview because they’re working on other deadlines or your story is part of a series.
 It may take time, but one key piece of media coverage can change your company’s path.

 Without PR experts pitching your story to reporters, your company could remain in obscurity.
 When we pitch reporters, we plant a seed – perhaps they have time and interest to cover it right away and perhaps they don’t.
 However, that seed may provide future opportunities, and we follow up with reporters throughout the campaign.
 We’ve even had media outlets reach out to us long after a PR campaign ended to notify us that they nominated our former client for an award.
 Our PR efforts ensure that you receive exposure for the long term.

 Far too often, we see companies pause or end their PR efforts too early because they aren’t seeing immediate results.
 PR isn’t a one-time thing like an advertisement.
 PR is about the relationships it builds.
 Don’t let your company be one that ends its PR efforts before you begin to see the positive impact.
-Contact Axia Public Relations today or download our free guide Maximizing Your Public Relations Investment to learn how to optimize your media coverage.
+Contact Axia Public Relations today or download our guide Maximizing Your Public Relations Investment to learn how to optimize your media coverage.